near-examples/workshop--exploring-assemblyscript-contracts/README.md

 <details>
   <summary><em>Reveal hints</em></summary>
   <ul>
-    <li>try running this in your console from the root of the project<br><code>diff assembly/A.scavenger-hunt/01.greeting/main.ts assembly/B.debugging-challenge/01.broken-greeting/main.ts</code></li>
+    <li>try running this in your console from the root of the project<br><code>diff assembly/A.sample-projects/01.greeting/main.ts assembly/B.debugging-challenge/01.broken-greeting/main.ts</code></li>
   </ul>
 </details>

 ### Broken Counter

 - [ ] run `yarn test -f broken-counter` and solve the issues (there are 5 of them)

 <details>
   <summary><em>Reveal hints</em></summary>
   <ul>
     <li>one error is preventing the code from compiling so none of the other tests are running.  solve the compiler error first so you can see the failing tests</li>
-    <li>try running this in your console from the root of the project<br><code>diff assembly/A.scavenger-hunt/03.counter/main.ts assembly/B.debugging-challenge/03.broken-counter/main.ts</code></li>
+    <li>try running this in your console from the root of the project<br><code>diff assembly/A.sample-projects/03.counter/main.ts assembly/B.debugging-challenge/03.broken-counter/main.ts</code></li>
   </ul>
 </details>

 ### Broken Guestbook

 - [ ] run `yarn test -f broken-guestbook` and solve the issues (there are several of them and many are preventing the code from compiling).

 <details>
   <summary><em>Reveal hints</em></summary>
   <li><code>@nearBindgen</code> is a decorator added to custom models so they can be serialized and stored on chain</li>
   <li>persistent collections like <code>PersistentVector<T></code>require a type parameter which will often be the model you are trying to store on chain</li>
   <li>you can get the account name of the user that calls a function using <code>context.sender</code></li>
-  <li>try running this in your console from the root of the project<br><code>diff assembly/A.scavenger-hunt/05.guestbook/main.ts assembly/B.debugging-challenge/05.broken-guestbook/main.ts</code></li>
+  <li>try running this in your console from the root of the project<br><code>diff assembly/A.sample-projects/05.guestbook/main.ts assembly/B.debugging-challenge/05.broken-guestbook/main.ts</code></li>
-  <li>try running this in your console from the root of the project<br><code>diff assembly/A.scavenger-hunt/05.guestbook/model.ts assembly/B.debugging-challenge/05.broken-guestbook/model.ts</code></li>
+  <li>try running this in your console from the root of the project<br><code>diff assembly/A.sample-projects/05.guestbook/model.ts assembly/B.debugging-challenge/05.broken-guestbook/model.ts</code></li>
 </details>

 ## Activity::Design Challenge

 Choose one of the following projects and write the model(s) and contract(s) that satisfy the following requirements.
 Include unit tests of course.
 Test everything locally using `yarn mock`.

 **Important Note:**
 The design guidelines below are almost certainly incomplete.
 They are intended to inspire you to consider the design challenge on your own or with your pair or team.
 Feel free to run with these ideas and do not be constrained by what you see here.

 ### PinkyPromise

-*(inspired by a 2019 hackathon project)*
+_(inspired by a 2019 hackathon project)_

 PinkyPromise is a system for recording promises on the blockchain for all to see, forever and ever.
 A promise is a piece of text that is made `from` someone `to` someone (possibly themselves).
 A promise may eventually be marked as `kept` or `broken` by the owner of the `to` account.

 **Models**

 - `PinkyPromise`
   - Collects a commitment (as string) between two accounts (as strings).
 Consider whether to use `Storage` directly (our on-chain key-value store) or one of the persistent collections that wraps `Storage` to mimic a Vector, Map, Queue or Set.

 **Contracts**

 - `main`
   - `makePromise(to: string, statement: string)`

 ### BucketList

-*(inspired by Covid-19)*
+_(inspired by Covid-19)_

 BucketList is a system that records things we wish we all could do as soon as it's safe to go back outside.

 **Models**